Love Live! Nijigasaki High School Idol Club: Broadcast and distribution

+Other media

+A visual novel, titled Tokimeki Roadmap to the Future and developed by HuneX, was released for Nintendo Switch and Steam on April 24, 2025.

 Music

 Nijigasaki High School Idol Club initially debuted with a nine-member lineup in 2018, consisting of Ayumu, Kasumi, Shizuku, Karin, Ai, Kanata, Setsuna, Emma, and Rina.
 In 2020, Shioriko joined the group, while members Mia and Lanzhu would follow in 2021.
 Yu, who is a member of the club but not the idol group, also occasionally participates in group releases and events.

 The first nine members of Nijigasaki High School Idol Club were split into three subunits of two, three, and four members.
 A fourth subunit featuring the last three members to join would later follow.
 These four subunits are: DiverDiva (Karin and Ai), A・Zu・Na (Ayumu, Shizuku, and Setsuna), Qu4rtz (pronounced "Quartz"; Kasumi, Kanata, Emma, and Rina), and R3birth (pronounced "Rebirth"; Shioriko, Mia, and Lanzhu).